mebjas/mebjas.github.io/_posts/2021-07-11-how-to-use-renderscript-to-convert-YUV_420_888-yuv-image-to-bitmap.md

 <img src="../images/common_note2.jpg" style="width: 50%; margin-left: 25%"><br>

 -   I have a habit of explaining concepts before showing the code, if you want to see the money, no code - go to [Java code section](#java-code).
--   Despite lacking a good sense of humor, I tend to try to write funny.
+-   Despite lacking a good sense of humour, I tend to try to write funny.
 -   For this article, I expect readers to be familiar with Android, Java, JNI, Images in YUV and Bitmap formats.
 -   This article also serves as an example of how to use `RenderScript` in Android, and it's performance benefits — even if this is not the exact use case you are targeting.